N3mus/N3MUSInGameLeaderboard/README.md

 - Push metadata (like match numbers or map names).

 📖 See [`POINTS/README.md`](./POINTS/README.md) for authentication details, request format, and examples (cURL, Python, Unity, Unreal, etc.).

 ---

+## 🎯 SCORE2CHAIN (Write Scores to Chain)

+**Purpose:** Provide turn key software **to studios** for writing scores on chain.

+Typical use cases:
+- Required for getting on the N3MUS Leaderboard System
+- Onboard the N3MUS community
+- Get included in anti-cheat

+📖 See [`SCORE2CHAIN/README.md`](./SCORE2CHAIN/README.md) for more details.

+---